tomalrussell/nismod_teaching_kit/docs/lecture_07/Lecture_7.4.md

----
-title: Mini-Lecture 7.4 --Strategic evaluation of infrastructure in practice
+# Mini-Lecture 7.4 --Strategic evaluation of infrastructure in practice
-keywords:
--   Strategic performance
--   Infrastructure interdependencies
-authors:
--   Orlando Roman
----

 This mini-lecture we use the case studies of Curaçao, Saint Lucia and Palestine to provide examples of performance evaluation of strategies and decision-making processes for infrastructure planning.

-# Learning objectives
+Learning objectives

 - List different indicators used to evaluate strategies in practice
 - Identify infrastructure interdependencies between sectors.

-# Overview of infrastructure strategy evaluation in practice
+## Overview of infrastructure strategy evaluation in practice

 This mini-lecture will showcase different applications of the National Infrastructure Systems MODel -- International (NISMOD-Int) for strategy